melsod/OCSWinter2020/BabbleAcoustic/README.txt

 # This script was first modified by Dan McCloy (drmccloy@uw.edu) in December 2011 and
 # later modified to add intensity and labels from other tiers by Esther Le GrÃ©zause (elg1@uw.edu) in May 2016.

 3 files that failed the scripts, were added manually.
-The pitch and formant settings were set to repeat the setting for the script.
+The pitch and formant settings were set to repeat the setting for the script listed above (f0_f1_f2_intensity).
 They are as follows:

 Pitch range settings:
 positive Minimum_pitch_(Hz) 75